Understanding legal terminology can be difficult. Here are some terms that you might come across throughout your separation and divorce.

 Access: The opportunity to visit with a child.
 Under the terms of the Divorce Act, 1985, a spouse exercising access rights is also entitled to information about the child’s health, welfare and education, unless a court orders otherwise.

 Adultery: Sexual intercourse by a husband or wife with someone of the opposite sex who is not his or her spouse.
-Adultery is one of the ways marital breakdown can be established.
+You can establish a marital breakdown with adultery.
 (Note: a gay or lesbian relationship will not constitute adultery but may constitute mental cruelty).

-Adversarial System: Canada’s Court system is designed to resolve disputes between two opposing parties.
+Adversarial System: Canada’s Court system resolves disputes between two opposing parties.
 The parties present their respective sides of an issue through evidence.
-The judge acts as an impartial arbiter, weighing the evidence and deciding how the law applies in each specific case.
+The judge then acts as an impartial arbiter, weighing the evidence and deciding how the law applies in each specific case.

 Affidavit: A sworn statement, typed and signed by a person involved in a family law matter.
-It is sworn under oath before someone, usually a lawyer, and filed in support of a motion.
+It is sworn under oath before someone, usually a lawyer, and then they file it in support of a motion.

 Appeal: When a person affected by a Judge’s decision believes that the Judge has made a mistake, that person can ask a higher level of Court to review the decision.
 The Court reviewing the decision can uphold it, change it, or send the matter back to the original Court for reconsideration.
 There are strict time limits on this type of review.

 Application: A Court proceeding starts with the filing of certain documents with Court officers and then serving copies of the documents on other persons affected.
-Details of the material to be included in this application, the document format, and the filing fees are determined by provincial and territorial rules of Court procedure.
+Provincial and territorial rules of Court procedure determine details of the material the application includes, the document format, and the filing fees.

 Child: The Divorce Act defines a “child of the marriage” as a child of both spouses, a child of one of the spouses towards whom the other spouse acts like a parent or a child towards whom both spouses act as a parent.
 Biological children, adopted children, and children looked after by the spouses may all be considered children of the marriage.
 The custody and support provisions of the divorce law apply to a child of the marriage who is under sixteen years of age or who is over sixteen and remains dependent on his or her parents because of illness, disability or other reasons.